numpy/numpy/doc/source/reference/arrays.classes.rst

    single: character arrays

 .. note::
    The chararray module exists for backwards compatibility with Numarray, it is not recommended for new development.
-If one needs arrays of strings, use arrays of `dtype` object.
+If one needs arrays of strings, use arrays of `dtype` `object_`, `string_` or `unicode_`.

-These are enhanced arrays of either :class:`string` type or :class:`unicode_` type.
+These are enhanced arrays of either :class:`string_` type or :class:`unicode_` type.
 These arrays inherit from the :class:`ndarray`, but specially-define the operations ``+``, ``*``, and ``%`` on a (broadcasting) element-by-element basis.
 These